brendanwelzien/reading-notes401/django-docker-setup-notes.md

     # command: python/code/manage.py runserver 0.0.0.0:8000
 ```
 - the port needs to match the `ports` section in the yml file
-- now new to rebuild the docke file
+- now new to rebuild the docker file
 - `docker-compose up --build` or `docker-compose up`
 - go into httpie
 - `http POST :8000/api/token/ username=brendan password=xxx`